ramaabhi362-code-llinux/basic-hyprland-setup/README.md

-# basic-hyprland-setup
+# Basic Hyprland Setup

 This is simple setup for Hyprland (Starter)